Ian Bairnson

-Ian Bairnson (born 3 August 1953 as John Bairnson) is a Scottish musician, best known for being one of the core members of The Alan Parsons Project.
-He is a multi-instrumentalist, who has played saxophone and keyboards, although he is best known as a guitarist.
-He is also known for preferring the sound of a sixpence to a plectrum.
+John "Ian" Bairnson (3 August 1953 – 7 April 2023) was a Scottish musician and member of Pilot and the Alan Parsons Project.
+He was a multi-instrumentalist, who played saxophone and keyboards, but mainly performed as a guitarist, which he played with a sixpence.
+In addition to his work with Parsons, Bairnson played guitar on four Kate Bush albums, including the guitar solo on her 1978 debut single, "Wuthering Heights".

+Early life

-Bairnson was born in Lerwick, Shetland Isles, Scotland.
-He grew up in Levenwick, in Shetland, before his family moved to Edinburgh, Midlothian, when he was nine years old, following the death of his father.
+Bairnson was born in Lerwick, Shetland, on 3 August 1953.
+He grew up in Levenwick, also in Shetland, before his family moved to Edinburgh, Midlothian, when he was nine years old, following the death of his father.
+Bairnson learned how to play the guitar when he was six.

+Bairnson was born John but christened Ian.

+Career

+Pilot and the Alan Parsons Project

-He was a session guitarist before joining up in 1973 with former Bay City Rollers musicians David Paton and Billy Lyall in the band Pilot and contributed the harmony guitar parts to their hit single, "Magic."
+He was a session guitarist before joining up in 1973 with former Bay City Rollers musicians David Paton and Billy Lyall in the band Pilot, contributing the harmony guitar parts to their hit single "Magic".
 During this time with Pilot, he first collaborated with Alan Parsons, the record producer on their debut self-titled album.
 It was this relationship that helped incorporate most of the band's members (bassist/lead singer Paton and drummer Stuart Tosh) into the Alan Parsons Project.
 He played the distinctive guitar solo on the track "I Wouldn't Want to Be Like You" from Parsons' I Robot (1977) album.

-As a guitarist, he has been featured on every Alan Parsons Project album, including the 1984 side project Keats.